dparis/phzr/README.md

 Additionally, Phaser classes implement the IPhaserObj protocol defined in the phzr.core namespace.
-Currently, this protocol specifies a function `pset!`, which allows phaser object properties to bet mutated directly.
+Currently, this protocol specifies a function `pset!`, which allows phaser object properties to be mutated directly.
 The `pset!` function works similarly to `aset`, differing in that it accepts only the keyword-ized versions of the object property names, and will not allow mutations on properties marked as constant or read-only.